Delt06/urp-toon-shader/README.md

-﻿# URP Toon Shader for Unity
+# URP Toon Shader for Unity
-A toon shader compatible with Universal Rendering Pipeline.
+A toon shader compatible with the Universal Rendering Pipeline.

 ![Main](Showcase/main.gif)